CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 ## Secure OpenTelemetry Export

 NetQ is configured with OTLP secure mode with TLS by default and expects clients to secure data with a certificate.
-You can configure NetQ and your client devices to use your own generated CA certificate, NetQ's self-signed certificate, or set the connections to insecure mode as outlined below.
+You can configure NetQ and your client devices to use your own generated CA certificate, NetQ's self-signed certificate, or set the connections to insecure mode.

 {{%notice note%}}
 OpenTelemetry on host DPUs and NICs only supports insecure mode.
 {{%/notice%}}

+{{<tabs "certifcate options">}}

+{{<tab "TLS with a CA Certificate">}}
 ### TLS with a CA Certificate

 NVIDIA recommends using your own generated CA certificate.
-To configure a CA certificate, follow the steps below:
+To configure a CA certificate:

 1. Copy your certificate files to the NetQ server in the `/mnt/admin` directory.
 For example, copy the certificate and key to `/mnt/admin/certs/server.crt` and `/mnt/admin/certs/server.key`